Rapper Loza Alexander’s anti-Biden anthem ‘Lets Go Brandon’ tops the charts

 Apparently the phrase was too big for just one record: At No. 3 on the rap and hip-hop chart Tuesday was a song called “Let’s Go Brandon” (with an apostrophe) by Bryson Gray featuring Tyson James and Chandler Crump.

-He said his latest hit is featured on the album “Trigger Music.”
+He said his latest hit is featured on the album “Triggered Music.”

 “We trigger people on the left, we trigger the RINOs [Republicans in Name Only] on the right,” Mr. Alexander said.
 “We trigger everybody.
 That’s just what it is.
 We’re having fun.
 It’s a good record.”